TolunayNehir/Hybrid-Intrusion-Detection-System/README.md

 3. If checkpoints are missing, it trains the required components.
 4. If `--retrain` is used, existing checkpoints are ignored and models are retrained.

-> **GitHub recommendation**
-> Do not commit generated `.pkl` checkpoint files directly into the main repository.
-Use GitHub Releases, Git LFS, or provide instructions for users to train the checkpoints locally.

 ---

 ## Configuration